Kiritaku/NugMacro-Keypad/README.md

  - If anyone has any questions about your own project or mine.
 Shoot me an email (Logan@Scootah.dev) and I'll do my best to give you a good answer.

  ### UPDATE
  Project is on hiatus for now, but if for whatever reason someone builds one of their own, qmk firmware is finished and if you want it just email me.
+ P.S.
+I wired the OLED wrong so prob wanna put it on the correct pins if you make your own to save a headache.